 Android ADB over wifi without USB -Step By Step Tutorial

 Step 1: Connect your smartphone to your computer using Wi-Fi.
-If you face any kind of problems, or your computer cannot detect the device, the solutions of to all your issues are available in my previous article on ADB.
+If you face any kind of problems, or your computer cannot detect the device, the solutions to all your issues are available in my previous article on ADB.

 Step 2: After you connect, open ‘Command Prompt’ on Windows, or the ‘Terminal’ on Linux, and type ‘adb devices’.
 You will get a list of devices, connected to your computer.
 The alphanumeric codes represent your device.